PatBall1/detectree2/README.md

 <!-- <a href="https://github.com/hhatto/autopep8"><img alt="Code style: autopep8" src="https://img.shields.io/badge/code%20style-autopep8-000000.svg"></a> -->

 Python package for automatic tree crown delineation based on Mask R-CNN.
-Pre-trained models can be picked in the `model_garden`.
+Pre-trained models can be picked in the [`model_garden`](https://github.com/PatBall1/detectree2/tree/master/model_garden).
 A tutorial on how to prepare data, train models and make predictions is available [here](https://patball1.github.io/detectree2/tutorial.html).
+For questions, collaboration proposals and requests for example data email [James Ball](mailto:ball.jgc@gmail.com).

 <sub>Code developed by James Ball, Seb Hickman, Thomas Koay, Oscar Jiang, Luran Wang, Panagiotis Ioannou, James Hinton and Matthew Archer in the [Forest Ecology and Conservation Group](https://coomeslab.org/) at the University of Cambridge.
 The Forest Ecology and Conservation Group is led by Professor David Coomes and is part of the University of Cambridge [Conservation Research Institute](https://www.conservation.cam.ac.uk/).